kisstamasj/notes/notes/Frontend/Complete React Course/7-redux.md

 ```
   - custom middlware in the store.js
     ```js
+     import { compose, legacy_createStore as createStore, applyMiddleware } from 'redux';
+    import logger from 'redux-logger';

+    import { rootReducer } from './root-reducer';

     const loggerMiddleware = (store) => (next) => (action) => {
       if (!action.type) {
         return next(action);